Loading...

 Scenario

-A developer reports that the system is running slowly.
-You need fast, CLI-only visibility into what is running, what is consuming resources, and whether any service-related process (like SSH) is behaving unexpectedly.
+A developer reports that the host is running slowly.
+You need fast, CLI-only visibility into what is running, what is consuming resources, and whether a service-related process (like SSH) is behaving unexpectedly.
 Your job is to gather process evidence using multiple ps views and filters.

 Operator context